 - Investor websites

 Thousands of people face the same scenario right now in the UK; they own their own home, but it needs extensive repairs and renovations.
-A lack of cash means essential work remains undone, and the longer this situation goes on, the more the property deteriorates.
-In many cases, owners of fixer uppers are too busy to even think about a long, drawn-out house selling process, so they just carry on — firefighting instead of dealing with the root causes.
+Unfortunately, a lack of cash means essential work remains undone, and the longer this situation goes on, the more the property deteriorates.
+In many cases, owners of fixer-uppers are too busy to even think about a long, drawn-out house selling process, so they carry on — firefighting instead of dealing with the root causes.
 And all the while, the value of their property continues to plummet.

 But there is a way to break free from this cycle.
-By selling your fixer-upper to a house buying company, you can cash in on your home and make the essential repairs someone else’s problem.
+By selling your fixer-upper via auction or to a quick sale firm, you can cash in on your home and make the essential repairs to someone else’s problem.
 Buyers will make an offer based on market conditions and the necessary work required in your home.
-If you accept, the process runs smoothly, without the need for involvement from the open market, estate agents, prospective buyers or third parties of any kind.
+Then, if you accept, the process runs smoothly, without the need for involvement from the open market, estate agents, prospective buyers or third parties of any kind.
 In just a few weeks, you could have the proceeds of your house sale — and the freedom to enjoy them.

 There’s no need to suffocate under the weight of essential repairs in your home.
-Applying sticking plasters to issues that require major surgery will only make the problem worse in the long run.
+Applying sticking plasters to issues requiring major surgery will only worsen the problem in the long run.
 In the meantime, the value of your property will continue to decline.
-If you only want to free yourself of this burden — and save yourself an enormous amount of money on repairs in the process — pass on your fixer upper to someone else.
+If you only want to free yourself of this burden — and save yourself an enormous amount of money on repairs in the process — pass on your fixer-upper to someone else.